 - If an ad was found, Facebook will attribute the interaction if it falls within their last-touch attribution model (unless you have changed to a different model).

 All calls, texts, and form submissions are sent to Facebook while the integration is active if you’ve selected those formats for inclusion.
-This allows us to match with as many Facebook profiles as possible and creates a larger pool of profiles for the Custom Audience that we create.
+This allows us to match with as many Facebook profiles as possible.

 Only lead interactions that receive successful attribution via the above steps will show in your Facebook Ad & Campaign Performance reporting.
 As a result, you will likely see a difference in what we post within CallRail and what shows in these reports.